 - Trucks designs (click here for the fall version and here for the Christmas version)

-I started by opening my Cricut EasyPress.
-The EasyPress is the solution for us at home crafters.
-If you are looking for a heat press but not the bulky size, this machine is for you.
+The Cricut EasyPress is perfect for at home crafters.
+If you are looking for a heat press but not the bulky size, you need to check out the EasyPress.

 I actually did a brief tutorial on Facebook Live with my EasyPress explaining a bit about the machine.
 You can watch that below.

-Start by using the EasyPress on the shirt itself before any vinyl is added.
-Smooth out any wrinkles with the machine.
-This will also heat up the surface just a little.
+Preheat the shirt itself before adding t shirt vinyl.
+This removes any moisture in the shirt and helps smooth out any wrinkles.
 This should only be done for a few seconds.
 Then just position your vinyl on the shirt with the carrier sheet up as shown below.

-Peel back that sheet once cool and you are left with an awesome shirt that you made yourself.
+Peeling back that carrier sheet is so satisfying!
+Now you’re left with an awesome shirt that you made yourself.
 You can put it on a little model to really show them off.

 I love the unexpected navy and gold combo of the fall shirt but you could go more traditional with some oranges and browns.
 Remember with Cricut Iron On you can basically pick the colors that will make your design your own.